 Regardless of your experience, you’re here for one of two reasons:

 - You want to know if it’s actually possible to make a full-time living online and you want to learn how to do it.

 - You’re looking to add another income stream to your online business because the amount of money you’ve made so far can’t pay the bills.

 If you’re not here for any of those reasons, that’s cool too.
 Because right now you’re about to learn a variety ways you can monetize a website.

-But before you get started, please note that this list isn’t the be-all-end-all.
+This list isn’t exhaustive.
 You may stumble across other monetization strategies that work best for you.
-That’s the beauty of the Internet, the possibilities are endless.
+That’s the beauty of the Internet, the possibilities are endless!